jaanli/jaan.io/about.md

 image:
   feature: jaanaltosaar.jpg
 ---
-I'm a Physics PhD student at Princeton.
-I [model math equations in scientific papers](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/jaanaltosaar/5741031244955648) in [David Blei](http://www.cs.princeton.edu/~blei/)'s group.
+I'm a Physics PhD student at Princeton excited about machine learning.
+I am fortunate to be advised by [David Blei](http://www.cs.columbia.edu/~blei/) and [Shivaji Sondhi](http://www.princeton.edu/~sondhi/), supported by an NSERC Postgraduate Scholarship.
 My CV is at [jaan.io/cv](https://jaan.io/cv).

 I'm Estonian-Canadian and graduated from [McGill](https://www.google.com/search?q=mcgill) in 2013.
 Outside of academia, I love volleyball, meditation,  music production, interaction design, and George Saunders.
 In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends – I hope you'll find a study on there that improves your life.